 In Ontario, child support is determined based on a formula and is payable along with additional expenses that are not covered by the formula, such as the cost of day care, post-secondary education and medical expenses.
 Our clients often come to us with questions such as: Who will pay child support and for how long?
 These inquiries must be addressed on an individual basis, as the laws are not completely clear in every situation.

-Contact Jason P. Howie With Questions Regarding Child Custody Arrangements
+Contact Howie Johnson Barristers & Solicitors With Questions Regarding Child Custody Arrangements

 To speak with an experienced Windsor family law lawyer about divorce and/or spousal support, call 519.973.1500 or contact us online.
 We serve clients in Windsor, Essex County and throughout the region.